GeniusesGroup/memar/Chapar.md

 - Payload: Can be any upper-layer packet data that type indicates by the next header.

 ## Frame Types
-Chapar support **UniCast** and **BroadCast** frame and not support **MultiCast**.
+Chapar support **UniCast** and **BroadCast** frame and not support **AnyCast** or **MultiCast**.
 We strongly suggest use broadcast frames just in network discoverable mechanism like find GP network coordinators.
 Also to broadcast emergency messages service, not to use to broadcast video channels, ...

 ## Switching

-### Adaptor
-When two peer connect by two different port number, one of them must be as switching adaptor.
-That means **usually higher hop** must add virtual switch hop to switching road.
-It will add one more hop port number in each chapar frame.
-Suggest to be addable port protocol like [SFP](https://en.wikipedia.org/wiki/Small_form-factor_pluggable_transceiver).

 ### Blocking Switch
 Transmitting will block sender until frame transmitted successfully.
 Sender can be sure frame transmitted.